 For Fans Of: The Witcher III, Until Dawn, Spec Ops: The Line

 This was a side project, of sorts, for White Wolf.
-While elements of this game would later come back up in their later Geist: The Sin-Eaters, Orpheus has a decidedly self-contained story and is completely cut off from any other World of Darkness or Storyteller setting.
+While elements of this game would come back up in their later Geist: The Sin-Eaters, Orpheus has a decidedly self-contained story and is completely cut off from any other World of Darkness or Storyteller setting.

 Players take on the role of operatives for the Orpheus Group, a somewhat ill defined corporation who specialize in stretching out the veil between life and death, using a combination of yoga, designer drugs, and sometimes cryogenic suspension to separate the soul from the body.
 Once freed from physical form, operatives are sent to do everything from basic surveillance to dirty tricks to fulfill their clients’ wishes.
 Along the way, operatives learn about the “natural” ghosts which haunt the world, as well as sinister corporate cabals meddling with things they shouldn’t and a vengeful spirit who’s not like all the other spectres out there.